ConvertKit/ConvertKitSDK-PHP/SETUP.md

 This document describes how to setup your development environment, so that it is ready to run, develop and test the ConvertKit PHP SDK.

 Suggestions are provided for the LAMP/LEMP stack and Git client are for those who prefer the UI over a command line and/or are less familiar with
-WordPress, PHP, MySQL and Git - but you're free to use your preferred software.
+PHP, MySQL and Git - but you're free to use your preferred software.

 ## Setup